Gsbansal10/Averages-and-Allegation/Averages-Introduction.md

 ## What is an average?

-In simple english, it is a analytical tool (just like percentages) that we use for our convinence in day-to-day life.
+In simple english, it is a simplification tool (just like percentages) that we use for our convinence in day-to-day life.
 Suppose that there are a 20 students in a class who have scored different marks out of $100$ in the exam, like this&mdash;
 $$ 84,\quad 65,\quad 78,\quad 91,\quad 58,\quad \ldots $$

 If someone asks you what are the marks obtained by the students of your class, what will you say?

-Would you enumerate the marks obtained by each student for all 20 students?
+Would you enumerate the marks obtained by each student for all 20 students? isn't that tedious?
 What if there were a 100 students or more?
-Won't that become too cumbersome and tedious?
+Won't that become too cumbersome?
+Well you get the idea.

 See, it is clear that the person is asking you to get a general idea of the level of the students of your class.
 So it is more appropriate to tell him just one number which would give him a rough estimate of that.
 That number is called as _average_.